Successful RV trip planning involves more than printing some Google maps or breaking out your dog-eared US road atlas.

 DON’T: Try to plan every detail

-The availability of online RV trip planning tools like RV Trip Wizard can make a getaway fun – or boring and predicable.
+The availability of online RV trip planning tools can make a getaway fun – or boring and predicable.

 While it’s nice to know all of your options for parking, eating and exploring, these itinerary planners make it far too easy to rely on other peoples’ opinions.